ojalaw/Formula_One_Quiz/TESTING.md

 #### Functionality

 **Quiz Logic**
-I made some changes to the quiz logic during the testing of my site.The initial aim was to get the quiz to a minimum viable product (MVP).
+I made some changes to the quiz logic during the testing of my site.
+The initial aim was to get the quiz to a minimum viable product (MVP).
 Once i had achieved this, i made relevant changes to improve user experience.
 The general logic of the quiz has remained the same throughout.
 There a 10 questions in each difficulty and once they have been answered, the quiz has finished.
 However, while testing my site, I added a number of features to improve it.
 For example, I added a 15 second timer that counts down to zero, to add an extra layer of difficulty and reduces the risk of users cheating in the quiz.
 I randomised the questions and the order of the answers so that they are in a different order every time the quiz is run.
 I initially displayed a correct/incorrect answer message to users, on the advice of my tutor, I included an extra message with some humour involved to improve user experience.

 Index.html
 - All buttons worked as expected.